-\brem Embeddings \eqref{SEpi-subset-DEpi-subset-Epi} are not equalities.
-An example of a dense epimorphism, which is not strong, is the embedding of the algebra ${\mathcal C}^\infty(M)$ of smooth functions into the algebra ${\mathcal C}(M)$ of continuous functions on a smooth manifold $M$ (this embedding is a bimorphism of stereotype algebras, so if it were a strong epimorphism, it would automatically be an isomorphism, but this is not true).
-And an example of non-dense epimorphism is the standard embedding of the algebra ${\mathcal P}(\C)$ of all polynomials on the complex plane $\C$ into the algebra ${\mathcal P}(\C^\times)$ of Laurent polynomials on the punctured complex plane $\C^\times$ (we endow ${\mathcal P}(\C)$ and ${\mathcal P}(\C^\times)$ with the strongest locally convex topology). \erem
+\brem Inclusions \eqref{SEpi-subset-DEpi-subset-Epi} are not equalities.
+An example of a dense epimorphism, which is not strong, is the set-theoretic inclusion of the algebra ${\mathcal C}^\infty(M)$ of smooth functions into the algebra ${\mathcal C}(M)$ of continuous functions on a smooth manifold $M$ (this inclusion is a bimorphism of stereotype algebras, so if it was a strong epimorphism, this automatically would mean that this is an isomorphism, but this is not true).
+An example of a non-dense epimorphism is the standard inclusion of the algebra ${\mathcal P}(\C)$ of polynomials on $\C$ into the algebra ${\mathcal P}(\C^\times)$ of Laurent polynomials on $\C^\times$ (we already mentioned this example on page \pageref{EX:epi-v-Ste^circledast}). \erem